ADVANCING THE STATE OF THE ART TO ACCELERATE ADVANCED REACTOR CONCEPTS AND HELP MAINTAIN AND EXPAND THE EXISTING FLEET OF LIGHT-WATER REACTORS

 Innovation advances science.
 Historically, innovation resulted almost exclusively from fundamental theories combined with observation and experimentation over time.
-With advancements in engineering, computing power and visualization tools, scientists from all disciplines are gaining insights into physical systems in ways not possible with traditional approaches alone.
+With advancements in engineering, computing power and visualization capabilities, new modeling and simulation tools are enabling scientists from all disciplines to gain insights into physical systems in ways not possible with traditional approaches alone.

-Modeling and simulation has a long history with researchers and scientists exploring nuclear energy technologies.
-In fact, the existing fleet of currently operating reactors was licensed with computational tools that were produced or initiated in the 1970s.
-Researchers and scientists in NEAMS are developing new tools to predict the performance, reliability and economics of advanced nuclear power plants.
-The new computational tools will allow researchers to explore in ways never before practical, at the level of detail dictated by the governing phenomena, all the way from important changes in the materials of a nuclear fuel pellet to the full-scale operation of a complete nuclear power plant.
+Consequently, NE has engaged researchers and scientists in two complementary advanced modeling and simulation efforts to develop new tools to analyze and optimize the performance and reliability of existing and advanced nuclear power plants: the Energy Innovation Hub for Modeling & Simulation (Hub); and the Nuclear Energy Advanced Modeling & Simulation (NEAMS) program.
+Computational tools developed in these programs are allowing researchers to gain insights into current problems and new concepts in ways never before practical, and at levels of detail dictated by the governing phenomena, all the way from important changes in the materials of a nuclear fuel pellet to the full-scale operation of a complete nuclear power plant.

 The Hub's objective is to develop and apply M&S tools focused on Light Water Reactor (LWR) technologies for an improved understanding of important operational and safety issues in existing reactors.
 The goal of these efforts is to enable industry to address reactor performance issues, implement innovative measures to help reduce costs, take advantage of accident tolerant fuels, allow up-rates, and implement load-following strategies, all of which are important to maintaining and expanding the existing LWR fleet.
 Please see Hub publications for technical information.